 How does Password Managers work?

 A typical password manager gets installed as a browser plug-in to recall a password on a particular website.
 Much like the default Chrome behavior, the password manager asks a user to save user credentials in a vault.
 If you have multiple accounts (i.e. on Google), it offers to store them and even offers to store an updated password if it detects a password change event.
 The ability to recall and populate web forms is a very nice feature.
 There are paid and free versions of the password managers.
-The paid products typically offer all or major set of features described above while the free versions lack available features and limits number of devices you can sync forcing you to use only 1 device, which makes password manager useless.
+The paid products typically offer all or a major set of features described above while the free versions lack available features and limit the number of devices you can sync forcing you to use only 1 device, which makes the password manager useless.

 With average users having more than 100 online accounts, it's next to impossible to maintain a strong password on every account they own without reusing the same password.
-We all know reusing the same password on different accounts is a bad thing to do, so password manager is the software we can rely on to keep track of our passwords.
+We all know reusing the same password on different accounts is a bad thing to do, so Password Manager is the software we can rely on to keep track of our passwords.
 Browser password managers are getting better each day, but they still lack security and features compared to some of the premium password managers described above.
 Protecting your online accounts with strong passwords is the key to avoiding a victim of cybercrimes, and a password manager will help you do that.